kc2rxo/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## RATS Duties

-A RATS Role can take on one ore more duties.
+A RATS Role can take on one or more duties.
 RATS Duties are role-internal functions that do not require interaction with other RATS Roles.
-In general, and RATS Duties are typically associated with a RATS Role.
+In general, RATS Duties are typically associated with a RATS Role.
 The list presented in this document is exhaustive.
 Also, there can be usage scenario where RATS Duties are associated with other RATS Roles than illustrated below:

 ### Attester Duties